playframework/play-meta/releasing/play.md

 <https://oss.sonatype.org/#nexus-search;gav~com.typesafe.play~~2.8.2~~>

-**Warning**: the play release will create a tag on the repository and push it to GitHub.
-That will trigger one or two travis jobs.
-These jobs will fail for `2.7.x` (not on other branches).
+**Warning**: after pushing the a tag to GitHub, a Travis job will be trigger.
+This job will fail for `2.7.x` (not on other branches).
 The reason of the failure is a circular dependency with Omnidoc.

-**Warning**: If you are releasing a version of Play which requires a new branch (for example a fix on an old, still supported version that  doesn't have it's own stable branch), you also need to configure MiMa before merging new features at this new branch.
-Ideally, do this as part of the release process.

 ### Step 2 - release external modules